circlefin/malachite/ARCHITECTURE.md

 It represents, to the best of our knowledge, the most flexible consensus API in the world.

 Besides this core library, applications can use various other primitives that Malachite exports.
-These include synchronization support enabling peers to catch up in terms of Votes or Values; a Write-Ahead-Log (WAL) to enable safe recovery from crashes; or a peer-to-peer networking layer based on libp2p, or a mempool subsystem.
+These include synchronization support enabling peers to catch up in terms of Votes or Values, a Write-Ahead-Log (WAL) to enable safe recovery from crashes, a peer-to-peer networking layer based on [libp2p](https://libp2p.io).

 ### Consensus Library